Henry J. Kaiser High School

-I am broadly interested in the population, community, and behavioral ecology of reptiles, amphibians, and mammals.
+I am broadly interested in the population, community, and behavioral ecology of reptiles, amphibians, and small mammals in terrestrial ecosystems.
 I study research topics with relevance to both basic ecology and conservation biology, such as introduced species, disease ecology, and climate change.
 Why do some species thrive in human-modified habitats while most do poorly?
 What ecological factors contribute to the spread of disease among wild populations, domestic animals, and humans?
 How do we make conservation decisions given uncertainty in future climate projections?
 I approach these questions by studying how animals respond to natural and anthropogenic variation in resource availability using a combination of field experiments, observational studies, and modeling approaches.

 Wright, A.N. and M.E.
 Gompper.
 2005.
 Altered parasite assemblages in raccoons in response to manipulated resource availability.
 Oecologia 144:148-156